Minutes of Clare PPN Plenaries Dec 2022

 Some questions were raised as possible questions to put to Clare County Council/LCDC:

-– Why does Council want to control the funding that is for community groups?
+– Why does Council want to control the funding ?

 What would be the workload and responsibility implications for members of the LCDC?